Pylons/pyramid/docs/designdefense.rst

-Of the approximately 34K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and scaffolding Python files, accounts for approximately 10K lines of Python code.
+Of the approximately 34K lines of Python code in the package, the code that actually has a chance of executing during normal operation, excluding tests and scaffolding Python files, accounts for approximately 10K lines.

 Pyramid Has Too Many Dependencies
 ---------------------------------